The Applications of a Temperature Forcing System/Thermal Air Conditioner

 What is a Temperature Forcing System?

-A temperature forcing system, also known as a thermal air conditioning unit or thermal air conditioner, is used to test items by subjecting them to rapid temperature changes and temperature cycling.
+A thermal air conditioning unit or thermal air conditioner, is used to test items by subjecting them to rapid temperature changes and temperature cycling.
 The device determines an item’s resistance to temperature by setting a precise thermal environment that can quickly change within seconds.

 It uses a direct temperature-controlled stream of hot or cold air to provide a precise thermal environment.
 The temperature of the air stream can be changed in seconds, within the range of -70°C to + 250°C.